pcfx-devel/PC-FX_devcart/README.md

 - /WE transitions low
 - Data appears on the bus, to be written to the addressed device (not before /WE !)
 - /WE transitions high
-- In theory, the written-to device should latch data at this monment, but we can't react that fast, so we will latch earlier
+- In theory, the written-to device should latch data at this moment, but we can't react that fast, so we will latch earlier
 - /CE transitions high

-While this is the normal situation, there can also be cases where the /CE line does not returns to high state before a subsequent address setup and corresponding /WE (or /OE) transition to low.
+While this is the normal situation, there can also be cases where the /CE line does not return to high state before a subsequent address setup and corresponding /WE (or /OE) transition to low.

 Here is a visual of the actual timing of those sequences: